S&P 500, Dow slip on grim earnings, coronavirus worries

 April 16 (Reuters) - The S&P 500 and Dow Jones slipped on Thursday, giving up early gains as concerns about rough first-quarter earnings and lasting economic damage from the coronavirus pandemic offset weekly jobless claims that were better than some had feared.

-The Nasdaq .IXIC outperformed the broader market with Amazon.com Inc AMZN.O and Netflix Inc NFLX.O surging to record highs as sweeping stay-at-home orders drove demand for online streaming services, household essentials, groceries and cloud computing.
+The Nasdaq .IXIC outperformed the broader market with Amazon.com Inc AMZN.O and Netflix Inc NFLX.O surging to record highs as sweeping stay-at-home orders drove demand for online streaming services and home delivery of goods.

-Meanwhile, the shutdown in New York was extended until May 15 even as coronavirus-related hospitalizations and deaths fell to their lowest in more than a week and added to evidence that the hardest-hit state was controlling its spread.
+Meanwhile, the shutdown in New York was extended until May 15 even as coronavirus-related hospitalizations and deaths fell to their lowest in more than a week, adding to evidence that the hardest-hit state was controlling its spread.

 Wall Street has swung this week between hopes of a peaking in coronavirus cases and fears of the biggest economic slump since the Great Depression, as the lockdown measures crushed business activity.